purpleposeidon/1/README.md

 The properties required are quite universal.
 It must work for *all* programs, *anywhere*.
 Maybe a mathematician could nicely model & explain wtf is going on here, but I wouldn't understand it.

-Skip this if you're not a kernel dev.

 ## What is this jargon?
 ### What is bladder control?